FormidableLabs/victory/docs/ecology.md

 ### Props are Optional

 VictoryChart includes a set of sensible default behaviors, so even when no props are passed, a chart will still be rendered.
-The default chart renders a `VictoryLine` components which plots the identity function `(x) => x`, and two `VictoryAxis` components.
+The default chart renders two `VictoryAxis` components.

 ``` playground
 <VictoryChart/>